Andromeda-stack/Legacy/README.md

 The bot meant for new developers!

-Currently the bot is still being made stable, aka mute and some other commands are being updated before its stable, Feel free to make a commit!
+Currently the bot is still being made stable, aka mute and some other commands are being updated before its stable.

-Feel free to make a fork!
+Feel free to make a commit!

 # Setup